SherlockPsy/Life/TOTAL_PLAN.md

 7. Forbidden forever at this milestone
 - No seed data
 - No test writes
-- No background activity
+- No background simulation or hidden state evolution
-- No implicit time
+- No time-driven outcome engine (time is context only)

 ================================================================================
 EXECUTION CANON — MILESTONE 1 — YOU CAN SPEAK TO REBECCA